The Price of Quality

+The price of quality is an indicator that has fundamentally lost its sense.
 Quality is an asset that every brand wants to sell, but no one really understands its true meaning.
 There is a conflict between the marketed or perceived quality and its effective worth.

 At the Uffizi in Florence, during a preview of Confindustria’s Future for Fashion, Maria Grazia Chiuri, Dior designer, said: